Rasmus-M/fork/readme.txt

 * The graphics was created using the Magellan map/graphics editor.

-* Tursi's lz4 decompression routine was used to create the FinalGROM 99 image.
+* The scrolling background takes up only 108 bytes of CPU RAM, which is expanded to more than 8 KiB of video RAM.

 * The game loads its character set from GROM, but is not dependent on other routines or data in the TI-99/4A ROMs or GROMs.

-* The scrolling background takes up only 108 bytes of CPU RAM, which is expanded to more than 8 KiB video RAM.
+* Tursi's lz4 decompression routine was used to create the FinalGROM 99 image.

 * The source code is available from GitHub (https://github.com/Rasmus-M/fork).